mindspore-ai/docs/install/mindspore_cpu_install_pip_en.md

 python -c "import mindspore;print(mindspore.__version__)"
 ```

-If the MindSpore version number is output, it means that MindSpore is installed successfully, and if the output is `No module named 'mindspore'`, it means that the installation was not successful.
+If the MindSpore version number is displayed, it means that MindSpore is installed successfully, and if the output is `No module named 'mindspore'`, it means that the installation was not successful.

 ## Version Update

-Using the following command if you need update MindSpore version:
+Using the following command if you need to update the MindSpore version:

 ```bash
 pip install --upgrade mindspore